mpavsic/mpavsic.github.io/teaching.md

 ## Mentoring

 Mentoring is an integral and very important part of pedagogical work.
 Since 2015, I have been a mentor to 13 students during their BSc theses, to 7 masters' students, and 1 doctoral student.
-Currently, I am mentor to 3 diploma, 1 masters' and 2 doctoral students.
+Currently, I am mentor to 3 BSc, 1 MSc and 2 PhD students.